prosvita/QIRIMTATARTILI/text/ernest_heminguey/__kilimancaro_qarları/_part/ernest_heminguey__kilimancaro_qarları_part_1.en.md

 That was where they walked up the sleigh-smoothed urine-yellowed road along the river with the steep pine hills, skis heavy on the shoulder, and where they ran down the glacier above the Madlenerhaus, the snow as smooth to see as cake frosting and as light as powder and he remembered the noiseless rush the speed made as you dropped down like a bird.

-They were snow-bound a week in the Madlenerhaus that time in the blizzard playing cards in the smoke by the lantern light and the stakes were higher all the time as Herr Lent lost more.
+They were snow-bound a week in the Madlenerhaus that time in the blizzard playing cards in the smoke by the lantern light.

+The stakes were higher all the time as Herr Lent lost more.

 Finally he lost it all.

 Everything, the Skischule money and all the season's profit and then his capital.

 He could see him with his long nose, picking up the cards and then opening, "Sans Voir."
-There was always gambling then.

 They always played that times.